 Ensure that the motor rotates in the correct direction.
-If it does not, the pump and the vacuum system can become pressurized when operating the pump.
+If it does not, the pump and the vacuum system can become pressurized when the pump is in operation.

-- 1. With the pump inlet unconnected, watch the motor cooling-fan through the motor fan-cover. - 2.
-Switch on the electrical supply to the motor for a few seconds, then switch off the electrical supply again. - 3.
+- 1. With the pump inlet still unconnected, watch the motor cooling-fan through the motor fan-cover, switch-on the electrical supply to the motor for a few seconds, then switch off the electrical supply again. - 2.
 Check that the motor cooling-fan rotates in the correct direction shown by the arrow on the motor mounting plate.
-If the direction of rotation is incorrect: - Switch off the electrical supply immediately. - Isolate the pump from the electrical supply. - Remove the terminal-box cover and swap wires L1 and L3: refer to the wiring diagram supplied in the motor terminal box. - Refit the cover to the terminal-box.
+If the direction of rotation is incorrect: - Switch off the electrical supply immediately. - Isolate the pump from the electrical supply. - Remove the terminal-box cover and swap wires L1 and L3: refer to Figure 8 and 9. - Refit the cover to the terminal-box.